ValerieNguy/CSE151A_Final_Project/README.md

 ### Data Exploration

 Along with basic metadata taken from the [Kaggle listing](https://www.kaggle.com/datasets/diishasiing/revenue-for-cab-drivers), we also used `pandas` to load the data as a `Dataframe` to conduct simple exploration of aspects such as value ranges and missing/null values by feature.
 We then removed outliers from the `trip_distance` and `fare_amount` columns using thresholds of fifty miles and five hundred dollars, respectively.
-This filtered data was then used to create several data visualizations through `matplotlib.pyplot`, such as the [Fare Amount vs. Trip Distance](#figure-1-fare-amount-vs-trip-distance) and "Fare Amount vs. Pickup Location" figures discussed in further detail later.
-We also used `seaborn` to create a pairplot and heatmap of relevant columns.
+This filtered data was then used to create several data visualizations through `matplotlib.pyplot`, such as the [Fare Amount vs. Trip Distance](#figure-1-fare-amount-vs-trip-distance) and [Fare Amount vs. Pickup Location](#figure-2-fare-amount-vs-pickup-location) figures discussed in further detail later.
+We also used `seaborn` to create a [pairplot](#figure-3-pair-plot-of-selected-variables) and [heatmap](#figure-4-correlation-heatmap-of-numerical-features) of relevant columns.

 ### Data Preprocessing